Jermaine Jones, PhD

 - Associate Professor of Clinical Neurobiology ( in Psychiatry)

-I was born in Henderson, Texas and attended college at the University of Virginia majoring in Psychology and Biology.
-Throughout my post-secondary education I was involved in several summer undergraduate research internships at: Carnegie Mellon, the Univ. of Illinois and Johns Hopkins.
+I was born in Henderson, Texas, and attended college at the University of Virginia majoring in Psychology and Biology.
+Throughout my post-secondary education, I was involved in several summer undergraduate research internships at Carnegie Mellon, the Univ. of Illinois and Johns Hopkins.
 While obtaining my doctoral degree at American University, I found a balance between behavioral and biological investigations that best fit my interests.
-My research in Dr. Anthony L. Riley’s Psychopharmacology Laboratory focused on understanding alcohol’s effects on cocaine-induced affective responses, along with neuropharmacological mediation of cocaine’s aversive effects and their impact on its abuse liability.
-Working under Dr. George Uhl and Scott Hall at the Molecular Neurobiology Division at NIDA, I researched the genetic contribution to cocaine’s aversive effects.
-My graduate training provided me the opportunity to learn from two well respected substance abuse investigators.
-Under the tutelage of Dr. Riley I learned the importance of information gained by integrating behavioral assays into pharmacological research.
-Through my time with Dr. Uhl, I developed an appreciation for the influence that genetic factors have on behavioral responses to drugs.
+My research in Dr. Anthony Riley’s Psychopharmacology Laboratory focused on understanding alcohol’s effects on cocaine-induced affective responses, along with neuropharmacological mediation of cocaine’s aversive effects and their impact on its abuse liability.
+Working under Dr. George Uhl and Scott Hall at the Molecular Neurobiology Division at NIDA, I also researched the genetic contribution to cocaine’s aversive effects.
+My graduate training provided me the opportunity to learn from two well-respected substance abuse investigators.
+Under the tutelage of Dr. Riley, I learned the importance of information gained by integrating behavioral assays into pharmacological research.
+Through my time with Drs.
+Uhl/Hall, I developed an appreciation for the influence that genetic factors have on behavioral responses to drugs.

-In order to gain a comprehensive view of drug abuse and addiction I sought to obtain experience performing clinical research, in my postdoctoral training.
-Working with Dr. Sandra Comer at the Substance Abuse Division at Columbia University College of Physicians and Surgeons, I was involved in a number of human behavioral pharmacological investigations.
-I also had the opportunity to perform clinical rotations with the Substance Use Treatment and Research Service (STARS), and the DAYTOP therapeutic community.
-In 2011 I became an assistant professor and received a K01 award in order to continue my career development at Columbia/New York State Psychiatric Institute.
-My current research integrates human laboratory models of drug abuse with my own interest in complex disorder genetics.
+In my postdoctoral training, I sought to expand my training in drug abuse research by gaining experience in clinical research.
+Working with Dr. Sandra Comer at the Division on Substance Use Disorders at Columbia University Irving Medical Center, I was involved in several human behavioral pharmacological investigations.
+I also had the opportunity to perform clinical rotations with the Substance Use Treatment and Research Service (STARS).
+In 2011, I became an assistant professor and received a K01 award to continue my career development at Columbia/New York State Psychiatric Institute.

 Credentials & Experience